OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

     ``rotation.py -o output -i output/printed``

-The rotated pictures are saved in the `output` directory.
+The rotated pictures are saved in the chosen `output` directory.

 6. OCR
 -------